skoppe/dconf-2022/slides.md

 <div class="flex flex-row">
 <div class="w-1/2">
-- Every async function needs to have a owner<br>
+- Every async computation needs to have a owner<br>
-- An owner needs to outlive all the async functions it owns
+- An owner needs to outlive all the async computations it owns

 </div>
 <div class="w-1/2">